TheGreatFez/NASP-Design-Project/README.md

 ### 4 Create A Pull Request

-On the TSoG_X1 GitHub website, navigate to the Pull Requests (PR) tab and follow these steps:
+On the GitHub repository website, navigate to the Pull Requests (PR) tab and follow these steps:

 1. Select "New Pull Request"
 2. In the "compare" drop down, select the branch you want to merge into master